aeternity/ae_mdw/README.md

 You can check on `/status` page that the `node_height` is higher than 600000.

-In case you want to use it on testnet or for development purposes please follow the instructions bellow.
+In case you want to use it on testnet or for development purposes please follow the instructions below.

 ### Node configuration